-■ A Matsue washi temari ball making-experience using Izumo folkcraft paper
+■ A Matsue washi temari ball making-experience using Izumo folkcraft paper & Enjoy Matcha at the tea room (Ocha-shitsu)

 A Matsue washi temari ball making-experience using Izumo folkcraft paper